ybyk/muclem/docs/Manual.md

     f.
 Wash the grids on water droplets, blot with filter paper and let dry.

 2. Insert the grid in the microscope, start SerialEM, open a new Navigator file.
 It is preferable to have at least SerialEM 3.6, but 3.7 is much better.

-3. Identify the grid squares imaged by fluorescence microscopy before and add their centers positions as Navigator items.
-One can do this by setting up a full grid map and clicking the centers of the squares on this map or by finding the square centers on the fluoscreen by moving the stage and adding stage positions as Navigator points.
+3. Identify the grid squares imaged by fluorescence microscopy.
+Add their centers positions as Navigator items.
+You can do this by setting up a full grid map and clicking the centers of the squares on this map or by finding the square centers on the fluoscreen by moving the stage and adding stage positions as Navigator points.

 4. Choose the magnification for square mapping.
 Insert and align objective aperture if necessary.
 We usually use the lowest magnification in the 'M' mode on the FEI microscopes.
-The pixel size is 2-5 nm.
-Maps acquired at chosen magnification should be suitable to use for the 'Realign to Item' procedure in SerialEM (if you plan to image these regions again at higher magnification).
+The pixel size should be around 4 nm, adjust it depending on how big the montage you can tolerate and how many details you want to see already in the montage.

+5. If you plan to do the protocol completely and image individual cells at higer magnification after determining their barcode, make sure that a montage acquired at your chosen magnification is suitable for 'Realign to Item' procedure.
+For this add point in the middle of a cell, switch to the desired higher magnification and run 'Realign to Item'.
+Fot this to work, SerialEM calibrations need to be done correctly after it was installed.

-5. Setup a montage acquisition at the center of each square of interest.
+6. Setup a montage acquisition at the center of each square of interest.
 For a 4000x4000 camera it takes 6x6 montage to image a whole square of the 200 mesh grid with the pixel size around 5 nm.
 Preferably, no cells should be missing from the map and the edges of the grid square should be visible.
-A montage is saved as a separate **.mrc** stack for each square.
+A montage is saved as a separate `.mrc` stack for each square.
 Name them in the same way with letters (root name) followed by a square number.
-Example: sq1.mrc, sq2.mrc, sq3.mrc etc. Select an option to save an **.mdoc** file with metadata.
+Example: `sq1.mrc`,  `sq2.mrc`, `sq3.mrc` _etc_.
+Select an option to save an `.mdoc` file with metadata.

 ## Map processing, correlation, and barcode determination: software manual